ooaklee/ghatd/docs/getting-started/billing-manager/README.md

     provider, _ := paymentprovider.NewStripeProvider(stripeConfig)

-    // Use MongoDB test database
+    // Use a MongoDB test database
     mongoRepo := billing.NewRepository(mongoStore)
     billingService := billing.NewService(mongoRepo, mongoRepo)

-    // Test full webhook flow
+    // Test the full webhook flow
     // ...
 }
 ```

 ## Potential Future Improvements

-Below is a list of areas for improvement in future iterations of `billingmanager`, `billing`, and `paymentprovider`.
+Here's a list of areas for improvement in future iterations of `billingmanager`, `billing`, and `paymentprovider`.
 Please note that these suggestions are not prioritised.

 ### Additional Providers
 - [ ] Paddle provider